 A number of our products are required to adhere to ISO 17712:2013 standard to meet specific design requirements to prevent illegal tampering or unauthorised access to goods, and ISO 9001:2015 standard for our business operations.
 Please refer to Section 7.2 and Annexure A of this Prospectus for a list of our ISO certificates.
-In the past, there has not been any failure to renew our ISO certifications.
-However, if our Group fails to maintain compliance with these certifications, we may be unable to meet the requirements of certain customers or disqualified from selling our products to some of our customers.
+If our Group fails to maintain compliance with these certifications, we may be unable to meet the requirements of certain customers or disqualified from selling our products to some of our customers.
 In such instance, this may adversely affect our business and financial performance.